apostrophecms/apostrophe-personas/README.md

 `/en/employer/about`
 `/fr/employeur/about`

+*Of course the admin can edit the `/about` part of the French slug to suit the language.
+That's an apostrophe-workflow feature.*

 Both of these URLs reference the same persona, but in different locales.

 Since a single doc object serves all personas, the persona prefix does not become part of the slug in the database.
 The URL is rewritten dynamically as needed.